maths/moodle-qtype_stack/doc/en/STACK_question_admin/Authoring_workflow.md

 on the moodle site.
 This page will list

-1. Any contexts for which they have moodle capability `moodle/question:editall`.
+1. Any contexts for which they have Moodle capability `moodle/question:editall`.
 2. Any questions in that context which contain STACK questions with `[[todo]]` blocks.
 3. Questions which contain `[[todo]]` blocks are arranged into groups by tag, and additionally there is a list of questions with `[[todo]]` blocks without any tags.